openwall/john/README.md

 * INSTALL - installation instructions
 * OPTIONS - command line options and additional utilities
-* EXAMPLES - usage examples - strongly recommended
 * MODES - cracking modes: what they are
-* FAQ - frequently asked questions
-* BUGS - list of known bugs
-* DYNAMIC - how to use dynamic format in JtR
-* DYNAMIC COMPILER FORMATS - List of known hash formats built using the dynamic compiler
-* DYNAMIC_SCRIPTING - how to build/optimise a format that uses dynamic
-* README.bash-completion - how to enable bash completion for JtR
-* CONTACT (*) - how to contact the author or otherwise obtain support
 * CONFIG (*) - how to customize
+* RULES (*) - wordlist rules syntax
 * EXTERNAL (*) - defining an external mode
+* EXAMPLES - usage examples - strongly recommended
-* RULES (*) - wordlist rules syntax
+* FAQ - guess
 * CHANGES (*) - history of changes
+* CONTACT (*) - how to contact the author or otherwise obtain support
 * CREDITS (*) - credits
 * LICENSE - copyrights and licensing terms
 * COPYING - GNU GPL version 2, as referenced by LICENSE above

 (*) most users can safely skip these.

+There are a lot of additional documentation files in jumbo's "doc" directory, which you'll also want to explore.

 Happy reading!